 Fortnite - 2017

 Perhaps the first time video game emotes have gone truly mainstream; Fortnite's ridiculous popularity means that the game's dances have been replicated on basketball courts, soccer pitches, and football fields constantly over the past six months.
-The dances themselves are adopted directly from the sort of Vine-ready memes that pass through YouTube (looking at you Backpack Kid), which has actually caused Chance The Rapper to petition Epic to offer some sort of financial kickpack to the choreographers who come up with the jigs themselves.
+The dances themselves are adopted directly from the sort of Vine-ready memes that pass through YouTube (looking at you Backpack Kid), which has actually caused Chance The Rapper to petition Epic to offer some sort of financial kickback to the choreographers who come up with the jigs themselves.

 Monster Hunter: World - 2018

-Monster Hunter made its long-awaited debut on PC this year with World, and quickly revealed itself as a franchise that's far goofier and more self-aware than its ornery reputation.
+Monster Hunter made its long-awaited debut on PC with World, and quickly revealed itself as a franchise that's far goofier and more self-aware than its ornery reputation.
 I mean, just look at that player bust a move while hauling around one of those ridiculous, character model-dwarfing swords.